NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 	#	      summarise(max = max(stemheight), quant = quantile(stemheight,.95))

+Once we have our summarized insitu data, we can `merge` it into the centroids data.frame.
+Merge requires two data.frames and the names of the columns containing the unique ID that we will merge the data on.
+In this case, we will merge the data on the plot_id column.
+Notice that it's spelled slightly differently in both data.frames so we'll need to tell R what it's called in each data.frame.

+	#merge the insitu data into the centroids data.frame
+	centroids<-merge(centroids, insitu, by.x = 'Plot_ID', by.y = 'plotid')
+	head(centroids)

 ### Plot Data (CHM vs Measured)
 Let's create a plot that illustrates the relationship between in situ measured max canopy height values and lidar derived max canopy height values.

+We can make a simple plot using the base R `plot` function:

+	#create basic plot
+	plot(x = centroids$chmMaxHeight, y=centroids$insitu_maxHt)

+Or we can use ggplot:

+	library(ggplot2)
+	#create plot
 	ggplot(centroids,aes(x=chmMax, y =insitu )) +
 		geom_point() +
 		theme_bw() +